dimitri/pgloader/INSTALL.md

 case now is the time to install those tools.
 The SQLite lib that comes in MacOSX is fine, no need for extra software here.

+You will need to install either SBCL or CCL separately, and when using [brew](http://brew.sh/) it's as simple as:

+    brew install sbcl
+    brew install clozure-cl

 ## Building pgloader

 Now that the dependences are installed, just type make.